 Whenever someone has a big life transition especially selling a home it can be really stressful.

 Years ago when I was a Professional Organizer I had seen it all.
-Many of the older generations holding onto their “stuff” just to hold on to it because it was theirs.
+Many of the older generations keeping their “stuff” just to hold on to it because it was theirs.
 It wasn’t giving them joy, in fact most of the items were stuffed in a box, put away for the day “the kids can get it when I die.”

-What we do want, is stuff that will bring us joy, happy memories, things that we will use, things that we will display in our own home to be cherished.
+What we do want, is stuff that will bring US joy, happy memories, things that we will use, things that we will display in our own home to be cherished.
 Not just passed from generation to generation to be stuffed in a closet.

-Doing this together now, instead of when they are gone, I got to learn a little about each item.
+Doing this together NOW, instead of when they are gone, I got to learn a little about each item.
 Who it belonged to, how was it used, how old was it.
 I also found a lot of items that were displayed in my home growing up that I had memories of seeing or playing with.

 I took what I wanted and my parents either donated, sold or got rid of the rest.

-Guess what, now my parents when they visit my home, they can see the items actually being displayed, being used and cherished instead of packed away.
+Now my parents when they visit my home, they can see the items actually being displayed, being used and cherished instead of packed away.